Do you need a visa for Bali?

 US, UK, Australian, Indian and other passports

-Use nationality as the official eligibility check, not your residence, airline, ethnicity or departure airport.
+Use passport nationality as the official eligibility check, not your residence, airline, ethnicity or departure airport.
 A U.S. citizen living in Dubai, an Australian passport holder flying from Singapore, and an Indian passport holder departing from Malaysia should all check the passport nationality against Indonesian Immigration’s current visa list.

 Airlines like Jetstar, Qantas, Virgin Australia or Air New Zealand may remind you about visa requirements.
 Useful, yes.
 Final authority, no. Airline check-in staff can deny boarding if documents look wrong, but Immigration still controls entry.